How Much Back Child Support Is A Felony In Texas

 Can you sue for back child support in Texas?

 Absolutely, you can sue for back child support in Texas.
-If you’re a custodial parent and haven’t received the child support payments that were ordered, you have the right to take legal action.
-This process typically involves filing a motion with the court that issued the original child support order.
-It’s important to gather all relevant documentation, such as payment records and any communication with the non-custodial parent, to support your case.
+If you’re a custodial parent and haven’t received the child support payments that were ordered by the court, you have the right to take legal action.
+This process typically involves filing a motion for enforcement in the court that issued the original child support order.
+It’s important to gather all relevant documentation, such as payment records and any correspondence with the non-custodial parent, to support your case.

 Is back child support available after age 18 in Texas?